State of Illinois v. Alice Wynekoop: Inconsistencies

 Stege seriously questioned Wynekoop's story that she was downtown shopping all afternoon, rejected the idea that an intruder would have taken time before leaving to cover Rheta's body, and wondered why Wynekoop had not called police first.
 Detectives at the house stated that there were no signs of attempted break-in through windows or the door; nor were there sightings of an intruder by neighbors.
 Neighbors did report hearing a loud sound about 3:00 p.m. that they attributed to a backfiring auto.

 There was also the matter of the telegram messenger's observation that lights in the house were on when he left notice of the delivery attempt at 4:30 p.m.
-This contradicted Wynekoop's story that lights were off when she arrived home at 5:30 p.m., as well as the discovery of the messenger's 4:30 p.m. notice in the operating room Wynekoop claimed she had not entered until 8:30 p.m.
+This contradicted Wynekoop's story that the lights were off when she arrived home at 5:30 p.m., as well as the discovery of the messenger's 4:30 p.m. notice in the operating room Wynekoop claimed she had not entered until 8:30 p.m.